zeek/zeek/script-reference/statements.rst

     call such as :zeek:id:`lookup_hostname` (in fact, this is the only place such a function can be called), but it can also contain an ordinary function call.
-When an asynchronous function call is in the expression, then Bro will continue processing statements in the script following the "when" statement, and when the result of the function call is available Bro will finish evaluating the expression in the "when" statement.
+When an asynchronous function call is in the expression, then Zeek will continue processing statements in the script following the "when" statement, and when the result of the function call is available Zeek will finish evaluating the expression in the "when" statement.
-    See the :zeek:keyword:`return` statement for an explanation of how to create an asynchronous function in a Bro script.
+    See the :zeek:keyword:`return` statement for an explanation of how to create an asynchronous function in a Zeek script.

 .. zeek:keyword:: while